 File the Graduate School Thesis Proposal Form.

-Register for your remaining 10-14 thesis credits to bring to a total of 24 thesis credits.
+Register for your remaining 10-14 thesis credits.

-YEAR IV and beyond Register for Fall, Spring and Summer Semesters
+YEAR IV and beyond

-STUDENTS MUST REGISTER FALL, SPRING, AND SUMMER FOR 1 CREDIT OF MCDG 8444 UNTIL COMPLETION OF DEGREE.
+STUDENTS MUST REGISTER FALL, SPRING, AND SUMMER FOR 1 CREDIT of MCDG 8888 or 1 credit MCDG 8444 (FTE), if appropriate, UNTIL COMPLETION OF DEGREE.

-Complete the 8444 application for full-time status with one credit registration form.
+INTERNATIONAL STUDENTS MUST REGISTER FOR FULL-TIME EQUIVALENT MCDG 8444 and complete the application for full- time status with one credit registration form.